tajmone/purebasic-archives/CONTRIBUTING.md

 More info on how the scripts work is found in the [`/repo-maintainance-tools/`](./repo-maintainance-tools/) folder’s README file.

-> **NOTE**: The current automation-script setting for Pandoc reformatting is: from `markdown` to `markdown` — and not `markdown_github` (GitHub-Flavored Markdown).
-The reason for this is that I’ve experienced some problems with `markdown_github` reformatting, especially with linebreaks.
-In the future this setting might change.
+> **NOTE**: The current automation-script setting for Pandoc reformatting  are: from `markdown_github-hard_line_breaks` to `markdown_github-hard_line_breaks` — ie: GitHub-Flavored Markdown minus hard line breaks extension/behaviour.
+GFM hard line breaks is a feature intended for comments, issues and pull request description, not for README files; so I've disabled it here.

 README Files
 ============